 A good software remote needs to be faster than digging under the sofa.
 It needs to look good and respond instantly.

-It leverages the Harmony Hub integration to switch activities (Plex, Laptop HDMI, Netflix, Xbox, Switch) with a single tap.
+It leverages the Harmony Hub integration to switch activities (Plex, PC HDMI, Netflix, Xbox, Switch) with a single tap.
 The directional pad and volume controls send commands directly to the LG TV or Soundbar via the Hub.